Bregman-Wasserstein divergence: geometry and applications: Primal and dual displacement interpolations

-When we consider a Bregman manifold $M$ it is the dualistic geometry, not the Riemannian, that proves most useful and tractable in applications.
-Thus, we wish to define generalized displacement interpolations on $\mathcal{P}(M)$ which are compatible with the primal and dual geodesics (rather than the Riemannian geodesics).
-We first state the definition and then relate it with the theory of $c$-convexity.
-In Section \ref{ssec:conjugate-geodesics} we will see that these primal and dual displacement interpolations turn out to be primal and dual geodesics with respect to the primal and dual connections $(\nnabla, \nnabla^*)$.
+When we consider a Bregman manifold $\M$ it is the Bregman geometry, not the Riemannian, that proves most useful and tractable in applications.
+Thus, we wish to define generalized displacement interpolations on $\mathcal{P}(\M)$ which are compatible with the primal and dual geodesics.
+Here we state the definition of primal and dual displacement interpolations, a graphical illustration of which is given in Figure \ref{fig:interpolations}.

-\begin{definition}[Primal and dual displacement interpolations] Consider a curve $(\mu_t)_{0 \leq t \leq 1} \subset \mathcal{P}(M)$. \begin{enumerate} \item[(i)] We call $(\mu_t)$ a primal displacement interpolation if there exists a convex function $h$ on $Y$ such that $Dh : Y \rightarrow X$ and
+\begin{definition}[Primal and dual displacement interpolations] Consider a curve $(\mu_t)_{0 \leq t \leq 1} \subset \cP(\M)$. \begin{enumerate} \item[(i)] We call $(\mu_t)$ a primal displacement interpolation if there exists a convex function $h$ on $\Y$ such that $Dh : \Y \rightarrow \X$ and

-\item[(ii)] We call $(\mu_t)$ a dual displacement interpolation if there exists a convex function $f$ on $X$ such that $D f : X \rightarrow Y$ and
+\item[(ii)] We call $(\mu_t)$ a dual displacement interpolation if there exists a convex function $f$ on $\X$ such that $D f : \X \rightarrow \Y$ and

 \end{enumerate} \end{definition}